MatteoZanella/Sty-Paint/README.md

 #### Logging

-Logging is performed on Weight and Biases, login with:
+Logging is performed on Weight and Biases, login with `wandb login`.

-`wandb login`

 ## Dataset
 To obtain the Oxford-IIIT Pet INP and ADE 20K Outdoor INP